shadialtarsha/go-pcre/README.md

 Feel free to extend `pcre.go` to include more methods.

 ### Important Note
-All the credit goes to [Arsen6331](https://gitea.arsenm.dev/Arsen6331) for starting the project.
+All the credits go to [Arsen6331](https://gitea.arsenm.dev/Arsen6331) for starting this project.
 This repo is a based on his [repo](https://gitea.arsenm.dev/Arsen6331/pcre).

 ### Supported Arch and OS:
 - linux/amd64